 Good to know: Spring through autumn marks the best time to surf in Porto.
 We recommend that beginners and intermediates start with Matosinhos beach.
 Its a long 1km sandy beach with a few different points on it.
 The set up is a mix of beach break and reef break and parts of it are sheltered so it handles larger swell.

 We bet your mind is already set on making waves, so make the rest of your holiday planning easy on yourself!
-Get in touch with our concierge team who can help you find a villa in Portugal close by to the best surf.
+Get in touch with our concierge team who can help you find a villa close by to the best surfing in Portugal.
 We can also tell you the best beaches in Northern Portugal!